-The program offers several fellowships that allow students to conduct independent research, scholarships that provide summer support, and awards that recognize student writing.
+Among many funding options, the program offers several fellowships that allow students to conduct independent research, scholarships that provide summer support, and awards that recognize student writing.

 Assistantships provide strong educational and professional advantages, offering hands-on experience and close mentoring from faculty.
 Teaching assistants teach composition classes and work as consultants in the University Writing Center in Macomb, gaining valuable experience in teaching writing and interpersonal communication.
 All assistantships include a stipend and tuition waiver.

 Western Illinois University is an Affirmative Action and Equal Opportunity employer with a strong commitment to diversity.
 In that spirit, we are particularly interested in receiving applications from a broad spectrum of people, including, but not limited to, minorities, women, and individuals with disabilities.
 WIU has a non-discrimination policy that includes sex, race, color, sexual orientation, gender identity and gender expression, religion, age, marital status, national origin, disability, and veteran status.